DreamLineLove/regex-cli/README.md

 I intend to write a version in Go in the future.

 The executable(s) are inside the *bin* directory.
 You can also build from source.
-*Note* You need to install the Java toolchain to run the .class executable.
+*Note:* You need to install the Java toolchain to run the .class executable.

 ### C++
 ```